RoryAJames/CalgarySingleFamilyPermits/README.md

 ![](https://github.com/RoryAJames/CalgarySingleFamilyPermits/blob/main/images/SquareFootageVSProjectCosts.png)

 Calgary is very much a sprawling city with the vast majority of single family permits being located in communities on the boundaries of the city.
 Only a handful of single family permits are located near the downtown area.
 Additionally, the South East quadrant makes up the bulk of the single family permit activity since 2010.
 Lastly, some communities have only one, or very few, permits located in them.
 It was later discovered that 60% of all the single family permit completions are located in the top 10 communities by value count.
-Since it is not practical to predict the cost of something that appears only once, along with the knowledge that communities can be consolidated into quadrants, I opted to not use community as a feature in the prediction model and go with the qaudrant feature instead.
+Since it is not practical to predict the cost of something that appears only once, along with the knowledge that communities can be consolidated into quadrants, I opted to not use community as a feature in the prediction model and go with the quadrant feature instead.

 ![](https://github.com/RoryAJames/CalgarySingleFamilyPermits/blob/main/images/map.png)

 ![](https://github.com/RoryAJames/CalgarySingleFamilyPermits/blob/main/images/QuadrantBreakdown.png)

 However, the South East quadrant hasn't been the most favoured quadrant every year.
-When you look at the permit applications over time, you find that as of 2016 the North East qaudrant has been the more favoured quadrant amongst the top 10 builders.
+When you look at the permit applications over time, you find that as of 2016 the North East quadrant has been the more favoured quadrant amongst the top 10 builders.
 It also appears that the trend line for yearly permit applications has been downward as of 2014.
 At the time of working on this project, very few permits were completed in the current year.
 This explains why there is a drastic drop off at the end of the graph.

 ![](https://github.com/RoryAJames/CalgarySingleFamilyPermits/blob/main/images/PermitApplicationsByQuadrant.png)